Scraping Infinite Scroll with Playwright

 How Infinite Scroll Works

 Infinite scroll loads content dynamically as users scroll down the page, replacing traditional pagination.
 This is achieved through JavaScript-triggered API requests.
-By checking the Network tab in developer tools, you can see how scrolling initiates XHR or fetch API requests to load new chunks of content into the DOM.
+By checking the Network tab in developer tools, you can see how scrolling initiates XHR or fetches API requests to load new chunks of content into the DOM.
 Identifying these API patterns allows you to retrieve data directly, skipping the need for manual scrolling.

 Now that we understand the mechanics, let's see how Playwright can automate this process.